How your own unique salon design can determine

 The purpose of your salon, whether it's a rental, booth, or your own boutique, is to provide the upmost, quality service in a clean, professional environment that services haircuts, hair color, and other services.
 While the first impression is where it counts most, maintaining cleanliness in your salon is not all it takes.

 Your space is an extension of yourself.
-Everything from the color of the walls, to the decorative finishes, to the type of lighting provides an ambience that will indicate what kind of style represents what you offer.
+Everything from the color of the walls, to the decorative finishes, to the type of lighting provides an ambiance that will indicate what kind of style represents what you offer.

 Successful design is like icing on the cake for any business and it requires good taste.
 Not only are your decorative choices important, but because you are in the business of outward beauty, your skills should also extend to your environment.

 Similar to a trademark, great design helps set you apart from other business.

 Your motif preferences for your space should coincide with the type of hairstyles you provide.
 Perhaps you prefer avant-garde or cutting-edge styles that are a bit out of the norm, in which case, you may want to apply modern design with a cool twist.
 Or you may prefer classic, elegant hairstyles, which will fit best with a sophisticated, traditional touch for your salon.

 Consistency assists clients in quickly identifying your salon.
 If you walk into any chain business, like Starbucks for example, you may notice that though the layout may change from time to time, consistency in the colors and textures stay the same.

 You may not own a chain, but trademark decorations that are all your own will imprint in the mind of customers when they think of your business—especially if the service was outstanding.

 Choose textures and colors that tell a story of how you want your clients to feel.
 Bright colors and strong textures will go great if you offer bold color and cuts, but may not work as well if your salon prides itself on natural colors and a relaxing, spa-like feel.